Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Conclusions and further questions

 In this article we showed that for a generic class of chaotic billiards obtained by removing from the plane $m \geq 3$ convex analytic scatterers with some symmetries, the Marked Length Spectrum determines the geometry of the billiard.\\

-Our result leads to a number of natural questions: \begin{question} Is it possible to remove the assumption about the mirror symmetry between $\mathcal{O}_{1}$ and $\mathcal{O}_{2}$? \end{question} The analysis carried out in~\cite{BDSKL} suggests that a more careful asymptotic analysis should yield the desired result, but more details need to be checked to ensure that this approach is feasible. \begin{question} Is it possible to remove the assumption about each of the scatterers $\mathcal{O}_1$ and $\mathcal{O}_{2}$ being symmetric around the period-two collision? \end{question} This would be a major step (similar to the one leading from~\cite{Z1} to~\cite{Z2,Z3}), and the techniques involving classical Birkhoff normal forms seem inadequate to this task. \begin{question} Is it possible to obtain similar results for the unmarked Length Spectrum? \end{question} As in~\cite{Z2,Z3}, one could ask if simply marking the length of the $2$-periodic orbit, of the associated Lyapunov exponent and possibly requiring some non-degeneracy of the Spectrum for those values, would suffice to recover the coefficients that describe the dynamics in the Birkhoff Coordinates.
+Our result leads to a number of natural questions: \begin{question} Is it possible to remove the assumption about the mirror symmetry between $\mathcal{O}_{1}$ and $\mathcal{O}_{2}$? \end{question} \begin{question} Is it possible to remove the assumption about each of the scatterers $\mathcal{O}_1$ and $\mathcal{O}_{2}$ being symmetric around the period-two collision? \end{question} This would be a major step (similar to the one leading from~\cite{Z1} to~\cite{Z2,Z3}), and the techniques involving classical Birkhoff normal forms seem inadequate to this task. \begin{question} Is it possible to obtain similar results for the unmarked Length Spectrum? \end{question} As in~\cite{Z2,Z3}, one could ask if simply marking the length of the $2$-periodic orbit, of the associated Lyapunov exponent and possibly requiring some non-degeneracy of the Spectrum for those values, would suffice to recover the coefficients that describe the dynamics in the Birkhoff coordinates.
 It is unclear to us if such an approach could be carried out successfully, since it is not easy to distinguish between the many homoclinic orbits that accumulate on the periodic orbit, and our strategy hinges on a very fine asymptotic analysis of a specific family of approximating homoclinic orbits.
 We ultimately believe that such an approach should be possible, but for sure our strategy would have to be modified to deal with all such homoclinic orbits at the same time.

 Let us also note that several quantities are length-spectral invariants.
 For instance, any periodic orbit of period at least three bounces on the three scatterers; as $2$-periodic orbits correspond to minimizers of the distance between two scatterers, the two smallest elements in the Length Spectrum are the lengths of two $2$-periodic orbits.
-Recall that the topological entropy of the subshift of finite type described in the first part is equal to $\log(m-1)$, where $m \geq 3$ is the number of obstacles.
-By \cite{Mor2}, this number is also a length-spectral invariant.